Robert Lifton's Criteria for Thought Reform

 - The ministry of George Geftakys is thought of as "The Work."

-- Thought-terminating cliché.
+- Thought-terminating cliches.

-- Complex human problems are compressed into brief,
+- Complex human problems are compressed into brief, reductive, definitive sounding phrases easily memorized and expressed.

-- For the Chinese thought reformers, one who wanted to think
+- For the Chinese thought reformers, one who wanted to think for himself and express individuality was labeled with a "bourgeois mentality" and this label would stop a person from expressing the individuality.

 - The language is extremely judgmental and categorizing.